kcho9906/VARpedia/README.md

 # VARpedia | Java / Bash

-## This project was tested on the ECSE Lab Linux Image
+## This project was tested on the ECSE Lab Linux Image Using Java 1.8.0_144

 ## Project Description
 JavaFX GUI application which lets the user search for a term on Wikipedia.